 They have no teacher to teach them “discipline” and “order”.
 They learned it from the intrinsic sense that Nature has given them.

-This intrinsic sense of discipline also exists in our children.
+This intrinsic sense of discipline or social skill also exists in our children.
 But with all our concern for their well being, we try to “teach” them discipline for better adjustment in society.
 When left to itself a child will learn to tackle such a situation and will enjoy doing so.

 A child with difficulty has a problem in settling in society.
 It is because we do not try to understand the child from his perspective.
 The child is not allowed by the adult the spontaneous development according to his innate nature.

 Almost all educators and philosophers agree on one point that from 0 to 5 years the child’s first educator is nature, the second educator is the mother and then comes the teacher.
 Therefore it logically follows that the natural development in the child at this period of life should not be impaired by adult interference.
 “When adults interfere in the stage of preparation for social life they nearly always make mistakes”, said Dr. Maria Montessori.

 In a child’s world, we can find the society in its embryonic state.
 If we seek the example of a cohesive society we will find it among the children who accept each other readily without the difference of caste, creed, color or intellect.
 The integration of an individual with the group is essential for a harmonious society and this integration can happen in

 school only where children from different background, different age group and different intellectual abilities come together.
 A child likes to work in a group.
 If we observe him in the classroom…

 Left to themselves the children empathize with each other, accept each other despite differences and admire the strong points in each other.